AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners.md

 You may not see any point in using binary if you haven't learned about computer architecture at a low level.
 Internally, computers are nothing more than electrical circuits tied to hardware.
 Current either flows through a wire or doesn't—a **binary state**.
 Likewise, computers use **logic gates** (AND/OR/NOR/XOR) to control the flow of a program's execution, and these take binary inputs (<code>true</code>/<code>false</code>).
 The best way to represent these low-level interactions is to use the binary number system: <code>0</code> means OFF (or <code>false</code> in its logical form) and <code>1</code> means ON (or <code>true</code>).

+{% aside %}
-> **Note**: If the whole world were to agree to it, we could just as well instead treat <code>0</code> as ON and <code>1</code> as OFF.
+  **Note**: If the whole world were to agree to it, we could just as well instead treat <code>0</code> as ON and <code>1</code> as OFF.
 However, it just makes more sense to treat <code>0</code> as OFF/false—after all, zero denotes the absence of a value.
 Hence, it's a natural candidate for representing things like falsehood or the lack of a current flowing through a wire.
+{% endaside %}

 Everything on your computer—the files you save and the software you install—is represented as nothing more than zeros and ones.
 But how is this possible?